Debt Consolidation Loans for Bad Credit UK – 2023 Review

 Debt consolidation loans for bad credit UK

-Likely loans are currently advertising bad credit debt consolidation loans with a representative 59.9% APR.
-They provide credit from £500 to £5,000 repayable over one, two or three years.
+Finio Loans (formerly Likely Loans) are currently advertising bad credit debt consolidation loans with a representative 39.9% APR.
+They provide credit from £500 to £5,000, repayable over one, two or three years.

 #2: Shawbrook Bank

-Shawbrook Bank offers personal debt consolidation loans with a representative APR of 14.9%.
-They also offer repayment periods up to seven years, which is longer than many other loan providers.
+Shawbrook Bank offers personal debt consolidation loans with a representative APR of 16.6%.
+They also offer repayment periods of up to seven years, which is longer than many other loan providers.